A

 out ones.

-There is overwhelming proof that God's
+There is

-hand of grace is at work in our calling and the transforming work of salvation
+overwhelming proof that God's hand of grace is at work in our calling

-as well.
-It also continues as we mature as believers unto godliness, abiding
+and the transforming work of salvation as well.
+It also continues as we

-in the vine and bearing the fruit of a believing child of God.
-Why do
+fruit of a believing child of God.
+Why do so many fail to persue God or

-so many fail to persue God or turn aside from the allurements of this
+turn aside from the allurements of this present evil world?
+It is likely

-present evil world?
-It is likely that they have not actually had the life
+that they have not actually had the life changing encounter that is necessary

-changing encounter that is necessary to make them an authentic believer.
+to make them an authentic believer.
+A question remains to ponder: Are

-A question remains to ponder: Are those who practice a form of godliness
+those who practice a form of godliness or seem to be only superficial

-a home in heaven and the glorious kingdom to come?
-I don't know but God
+kingdom to come?
+I don't know but God knows.

-SCRIPTURAL FOUNDATION PROOF for GOD'S
+FOUNDATION PROOF for GOD'S ELECTION

-MATTHEW 20:16-20 "So the last will be
+20:16-20 "So the last will be first, and the first last.
+For many are

-first, and the first last.
-For many are called, but few chosen."
+called, but few chosen."

 JOHN 15:16 "You did not choose Me, but I chose you and appointed you that